kwilkos/cxf/distribution/src/main/release/samples/README.txt

 script prior to building and running the demos.

-Basic Setup for Building and Running the Demos in a Servlet Container
+Building the Demos in a Servlet Container
 =====================================================================

 Since Apache CXF requires JDK/JRE 5.0, you must use a servlet container